hackerboyalex/Shadow/README.md

 # Shadow
-A "Shadow" use a  brute-force technique where attackers run through common words and phrases
+A "Shadow" use a  brute-force technique where attackers run through common words and phrases.

 USE A :
 git clone https://github.com/hackerboyalex/Shadow